Car Accident Liability: How To Determine Who Is At Fault

 • Photographs of the Accident Scene: Capture detailed photographs of the damage to all vehicles involved.
 Include wide shots and close-ups to showcase the severity of the impact.
 Document any skid marks on the road and the overall condition of the road surface.

-• Police Report: A police report is an official document that includes the officer’s observations, statements from involved parties, and their opinion on fault.
+• Police Report: A police report is an official document that includes the officer’s observations, statements from involved parties, and the officer’s opinion on fault.
 Ensure you obtain a copy of the police report promptly, as it serves as a critical piece of evidence.

-• Traffic Camera Footage: Investigate if there are any traffic or surveillance cameras in the vicinity of the crash.
+• Traffic Camera Footage: Investigate whether there are any traffic or surveillance cameras in the vicinity of the crash.
 Footage from these cameras can provide an unbiased visual of the events leading to the collision.
-It can reveal the presence of traffic law violations.
+It can reveal traffic law violations.

 • Accident Reconstruction Experts: Consider consulting with accident reconstruction experts in complex cases.
-These professionals can scientifically analyze the gathered evidence to reconstruct the accident, providing expert opinions on fault.
+These professionals can scientifically analyze the gathered evidence to reconstruct the accident and provide expert opinions on fault.

 • Vehicle Data Recorder (Black Box): If available, the black box in your vehicle can contain data such as speed, braking, and steering input just before the collision.
 This information can be instrumental in reconstructing the sequence of events